brbbrb/tableau-citi-bike-analytics/README.md

-# Citi Bike Analytics1
+# Citi Bike Analytics

-### Before You Begin

-* This assignment will be saved to your Tableau Public account rather than GitHub.

-* If you haven't already, be sure to create a Tableau Public account [here](https://public.tableau.com/s/).

-* The free tier of Tableau only lets you save to their public server.
-This means that each time you save your file it will be uploaded to your Tableau Public profile.

-* You are able to load and continue working on the same workbook.

-* When you are finished with your assignment, you will turn in the URL to your Tableau Public workbook along with any additional files used for your analysis.
+This project uses a combination of python and Tableau to generate reports for CitiBike data in the year 2020.

 ## Background

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)

-Congratulations on your new job!
-As the new lead analyst for the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Program, you are now responsible for overseeing the largest bike sharing program in the United States.
-In your new role, you will be expected to generate regular reports for city officials looking to publicize and improve the city program.
+CitiBike Program is the largest bike sharing program in the United States.
 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

-However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
-City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.

-## Task
+## Data Aggregation and Cleaning

+Due to the limited nature of Tableau Public and the large amount of data, I made the decision to only work with Jersey City data from 2020 (62.4 MB).
+The process went as such:
+* downloaded each Jersey City 2020 CSV file from the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage
+* combined and exported the 12 CSV files with 8 lines of code (credit to [Free Code Camp](https://www.freecodecamp.org/news/how-to-combine-multiple-csv-files-with-8-lines-of-code-265183e0854/))
+* removed anomalies (such as coordinates far outside the reach of a CitiBike or riders who claimed to be over 100 years old)

+///// here is where I left off /////

 **Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**